San Payo

 Coffee is grown at altitudes ranging from 1,250 to 1,380 meters, in a relatively cool and windy environment.

-The old coffee trees were replaced with varieties selected for their cup quality potential and adaptation to the local terroir, including Arará, Castillo, Maracaturra, Azar, and a few experimental plots of Tioscas.
+The old coffee trees were replaced with varieties selected for their cup quality potential and adaptation to the local terroir, including Castillo, Maracaturra and a few experimental plots of Tioscas.

 The farm follows a precise agronomic approach, focusing on optimal cherry ripeness, soil management through natural ground cover, and targeted fertilization to support plant health and quality.